 “Shut up Cletus!
 Ain’t nobody talking to your dumb ass!”

 “......
-Well, for one Maude; you burned down your family farm house, actively endangering everybody around you, and their are blackened bones in your barn.....”
+Well, for one Maude; you burned down your family barn house, actively endangering everybody around you, and their are blackened bones in the cellar.....”

-“First off, I didn’t burn- the farm house.
+“First off, I didn’t burn- the barn.
 The big dumb ass, he- did it; and as for- the blackened bones; they was: the walking dead, they was.....

 They was trying to eat me and kill my family.....”

 The sheriff paused for a few seconds.

 Oh, sorry.....
 I wasn’t paying attention.....
 What was that you said again?”

 “......
 Ma?
 Button up your blouse, for Christ’s sake.......
 You’re- giving the sheriff the floor show.....”